sagemath/trac_to_gh/Issue 6706.md

 # Issue 6706: MPIR can try to unsuccessfully link in gmp on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6706

 Original creator: drkirkby